 \section{Resource Utilization Problem}

-A common approach for building a CNN accelerator is to construct what we call a \emph{convolutional layer processor} (CLP), which computes the nested loop in Listing~\ref{list:nested-loop}.
-Since a CNN has multiple convolutional layers, the same CLP is used to process all layers, one by one.
-Because different convolutional layers have different dimensions ($M,N,R,C,K,S$), such a ``one size fits all" approach creates a resource utilization problem, as illustrated in Figure~\ref{fig:overview}.
-In this section, we analyze how this problem affects a state of the art FPGA CNN accelerator.
+A common approach for building a CNN accelerator is what we call a \emph{convolutional layer processor} (CLP), which computes the nested loop in Listing~\ref{list:nested-loop}.
+Because a CNN has multiple convolutional layers, the same CLP is used to process all layers, one by one.
+Because different layers have different dimensions ($M,N,R,C,K,S$), such a ``one size fits all" approach creates a resource utilization problem, as illustrated in Figure~\ref{fig:overview}.
+In this section, we analyze how this problem affects a state-of-the-art FPGA CNN accelerator.